Arthrimus/SNES-Controller-DB15-Adapter/README.md

   - ~7.5hz = 5 presses
   - ~6hz = 6 presses

+Button mapping and auto fire settings are saved in the EEPROM so they will persist after power cycling the AVR.

 # Brook Fix #

 The Brook Retro Board has been extremely difficult to get working properly with this code.
 After a large amount of tweaking, Retro Boards finally work almost completely bug free.
 There is still one lingering issue that I am trying to solve.
 Sometimes when holding multiple buttons for extended periods of time, the Retro Board will drop the held inputs for 1 cycle, which results in the button releasing for 1/2 of a frame.
 This could cause you to, for example, release a charged shot unintentionally in a shmup.